 Hello and welcome.
 I am an experienced therapist with over 11 years experience.
-I have private rooms in Sandwich, (Kent), Frinton on Sea (North Essex) and central London.
+I have private rooms in Sandwich, (Kent) and central London - Harley Street.
 I also work online.

-For the duration of the national lockdown – I am encouraging online appointments via secure videoconferencing.
+Online appointments are via secure videoconferencing.
 Face to face is also an option.

 ~ If you are facing a difficult time, I would like to support you in the process of beginning therapy and making the changes you hope for.

 Reasons for seeking therapy.

 Clients come to counselling for very individual reasons:

 • Stressful life events – a change of status perhaps brought about by bereavement, separation, divorce, becoming a parent or change in employment.